Lakehead University International Peer Mentor Program

 |How do I apply?|

-If you are interested in becoming a Peer Mentor, you can complete a brief application in less than 5 minutes.
+If you are interested in becoming a Peer Mentor, our application is open on May 2022.

 |What are the qualifications and requirements?|